debo07/react-ellipsis-tooltip/readme.md

 ## Roadmap

-- Provision to provide you custom tooltip component to show the tooltip
+- Provision to specify custom tooltip component to show the tooltip